 You’ll find a dab of city life and culture in Kandy: temples, markets, cheap Sri Lankan eats, and a big-ass Buddha watching from atop a mountain.
 The Asian goodies!

 You’re not going on a trip to Kandy for cranking backpacker vibes.
 You won’t find that.
-You’ll find planet Sri Lanka.
+But you’ll find Sri Lanka.

 5 Best Things to Do in Kandy